Menu

 NBA 2K

 We’re at midcourt, and the ball is about to go up…it’s Monday Tip-Off!
 Join me as I begin the week here at the NLSC with my opinions and commentary on basketball gaming topics, as well as tales of the fun I’ve been having on the virtual hardwood.
-This week, I’m tipping things off with suggestions for 20 classic jerseys that I’d like to see added in future NBA 2K games.
+This week, I’m tipping things off with some thoughts on how accusations of being “broke” are justifying predatory practices in gaming.

 Read More »